Glitchero/dataprice/README.md

  - Track and compare prices for products in different e-commerce stores.
  - Create your own e-commerce feeds in order to update price comparison shopping engines
- - Scrape online stores (example data: id,name,price,description,url,image,sku,brand and category)
+ - Scrape online stores (id, name, price, description, url, image, sku, brand and category)

-## Features
+## Main Features

- -> Track and compare prices for products in different e-commerce stores.
- -> Create your own e-commerce feeds in order to update price comparison shopping engines -> Scrape online stores
+ - Create, delete and run scraping tasks with the GUI.
+ - Import and Export tasks with JSON
+ - Multithread, you can run several tasks at the same time.
+ - Possibility to add a proxy to yout task, in order to avoid ip blocking.
+ - Easy installation with docker, in order words, great portability
+ - Matching section for normalizing data.
+ - Price matrices reports
+ - One month price history with plot included.
+ - Authentication and the possibility to change password
+ - Ability to export to csv or excel the data

 ## Getting Started